Why humiliating Iran is unlikely to bring surrender

 A bitter history

-One reason is the conventional wisdom in Iran: that this was an “unprovoked attack on their country,” says Vali Nasr, a professor at the John Hopkins School for Advanced International Study.
+One reason is the conventional wisdom in Iran: that this was an “unprovoked attack on their country,” says Vali Nasr, a professor at the Johns Hopkins School for Advanced International Studies.

 Indeed, Iran has made compromises under political and sanctions pressure in the past, such as during the Obama-era nuclear talks that resulted in Iran's 2015 nuclear deal with world powers.
 That deal was carefully negotiated for years with a sense of mutual respect, and preserved what Iran called its “right” to enrich uranium under the nuclear Non-Proliferation Treaty.